cmejo/GSoC_2024_AI_Scholar/AI_Scholar_v2/README.md

-# AI Scholar RAG Chatbot v2
+# AI Scholar: A Novel AI RAG-aware Model for Academic Paper Analysis

 This Google Summer of Code 2024 project by Christopher Mejo includes scripts to preprocess data, create a chatbot using a retrieval-augmented generation (RAG) approach, build a knowledge graph, and visualize data.